 Befriending and Understanding the Locals

-App localization objective is to deliver an app that appeals to the native in different regions worldwide, as if it was initially made for their market.
+App localization objective is to deliver an app that appeals to the native in different regions worldwide as if it was initially made for their market.
 A business must understand its app users to break into a new and untouched local market.

 For example, even though English is a universal language, not everyone is comfortable with English-speaking content.
 Japan, Korea, and China are among the top countries in the mobile app market that are vital to localize.
-The reason is because most of their users are less proficient in English.
+The reason is that most of their users are less proficient in English.